Vishnutejakankanala/Terraform-projects/README.md

 Using API(Application Programming Interface) you can programmically access to any application.
 Google, Git hub, Azure etc

-# Basic Commands in Terraform:-
+# Basic Commands Used in Terraform:-
 ```
 terraform init - It initialize a working directory.
 First command to run after writing a code.
 terraform plan - Create an execution plan, to check terraform state is upto date.